All Episodes

 And one of the guys arrested was the professor of public health at the University of North Carolina Chapel Hill, Dr. Hugh Tilson.

-And this guy is apparently from what I've been able to understand highly regarded.
+And this guy is apparently, from what I've been able to understand, highly regarded.

 Married kids, grandkids in his early 60s.

-If this guy were Republican legislator, do you think this story would not have made the wires?
+If this guy were a Republican legislator, do you think this story would not have made the wires?

-Look at what there we have it.
+Look at what, here we have it.

 In Utah, we got a documentary on bestiality.